 Most students who qualify for the Honors Program have been awarded the prestigious Academic Achievement Award or the Sr. Mary Mollison Award.

 - Honors students must complete eighteen credits in honors courses throughout their undergraduate experience.
 Interdisciplinary courses and special topics Honors Program courses can be substituted for required classes – enabling you to graduate on time with your desired major and as an Honors Scholar.

 - Honors students complete a substantial senior capstone project within their major program of study in cooperation with a faculty member.

 - Every semester the Honors Program sponsors co-curricular activities.
 Out-of-town trips, lectures, and performances are designed to deepen and broaden students’ overall educational experiences at Marian University and, of course, to have fun.
 All expenses paid.

-- Honors students receive one on one advising and mentoring by the program co-directors, Dr. Matt Szromba, Associate Professor of History and Christina Kubasta, Assistant Professor of English, Department Chair of Culture, Media and Gender Studies.
+- Honors students receive one on one advising and mentoring by the program co-directors, Dr. Matt Szromba, Associate Professor of History and Christina Kubasta, Associate Professor of English.

 Examples of course offerings (this list is not limited to what’s listed):